declare-lab/conv-emotion/README.md

 Please cite the following paper if you find this code useful in your work.

 `DialogueRNN: An Attentive RNN for Emotion Detection in Conversations.
 N. Majumder, S. Poria, D. Hazarika, R. Mihalcea, E. Cambria, and G. Alexander.
 AAAI (2019), Honolulu, Hawaii, USA`

+## TL-ERC: Emotion Recognition in Conversations with Transfer Learning from Generative Conversation Modeling

+[_TL-ERC_](https://arxiv.org/pdf/1910.04980.pdf) is a transfer learning-based framework for ERC.
+It pre-trains a generative dialogue model and transfers context-level weights that include affective knowledge into the target discriminative model for ERC.